Galdoba/MEmu5/README.md

 "Edit File":
 optional arguments: "copy", "delete", "download", "encrypt"
 ```
-Edit>file 9           # will do... nothing.
+Edit file>file 9           # will do... nothing.
 Will run test and change "Last Edit Date" of the file to current time.
 Needed mostly for RolePlaing purposes.
 (Not implemented properly)
-Edit>file 9>copy           # will create a new file with ownership of the player
+Edit file>file 9>copy           # will create a new file with ownership of the player
-Edit>file 9>delete           # will destroy file
+Edit file>file 9>delete           # will destroy file
-Edit>file 9>download           # will initiate download process. (at the end of turn (Data Processing*5) Mp will be transfered to players device
+Edit file>file 9>download           # will initiate download process. (at the end of turn (Data Processing*5) Mp will be transfered to players device
-Edit>file 9>encrypt           # will set Encryption Rating according to rules in CRB (Not implemented yet)
+Edit file>file 9>encrypt           # will set Encryption Rating according to rules in CRB (Not implemented yet)
 ```

 "Grid Hop":